OSMLatam/OSM-Notes-Ingestion/bin/README.md

 # Insufficient memory resources

-If the server where this script runs does not have enough memory (6 GB for Java), then it will not be able to process the Planet notes file, to convert it into a flat file.
+If the server where this script runs does not have enough memory, then it will not be able to process the Planet notes file, to convert it into a flat file.

 To overcome this issue, you can prepare the environment with 3 steps, performed in different computers with different RAM.